Dynjashik/Memory-card-game-MsP-2-Interactive-Frontend-Development-/README.md

 ### Skeleton

-Mockup of the website was created in tool ["Balsamiq Wireframes"](https://github.com/Dynjashik/Memory-card-game-MsP-2-Interactive-Frontend-Development-/blob/4284a30fdc4efadd26a8912213baf665752f828a/assets/images/Balsamiq%20Wireframes.pdf).
+Mockup of the website was created in tool "Balsamiq Wireframes": [for desktops](https://github.com/Dynjashik/Memory-card-game-MsP-2-Interactive-Frontend-Development-/blob/4284a30fdc4efadd26a8912213baf665752f828a/assets/images/Balsamiq%20Wireframes.pdf) and for [mobile devices](https://github.com/Dynjashik/Interactive-Frontend-Development-Milestone-Project-2/blob/master/assets/images/Mockup%20for%20mobile%20devices%20MS2.pdf).

 There were made some changes in mockup during creating the game: arrangement of buttons, game cards, the window with results of the game.